 John F. Murphy has been an International Vice President since 1998, the longest-serving member of the General Executive Board.

-George Tedeschi is President of the Graphic Communications Conference (GCC) and a past president of the Graphic Communications International Union, which merged with the Teamsters Union in 2005.
+George Tedeschi is former President of the Graphic Communications Conference (GCC) and a past president of the Graphic Communications International Union, which merged with the Teamsters Union in 2005.
 He has been a member since 1959.
 Tedeschi was an important player in the merger with the Teamsters Union.
 Tedeschi understands that the best way to get good contracts for Teamster members is to organize the nonunion competition.

 Fred Simpson was elected to the General Executive Board in 2006 as Vice President At-Large.
 Simpson has been a member of the Brotherhood of Maintenance of Way Employes Division (BMWED) since 1974.
 He began his career as a track repairman on the Louisville & Nashville Railroad.
 He has served as President of the BMWED, which has been part of the Teamsters Rail Conference since 2004.